villesci/quantmarineecolab.github.io/join/index.md

 Members of the lab are strongly committed to anti-racist practices, real diversity and inclusion efforts, and moving science beyond the ivory tower.

-Our [lab handbook](https://github.com/QuantMarineEcoLab/lab-onboarding/blob/main/qmel-onboarding.md) is a living document and lays out expectations of lab members.

 ## Commitment to diversity, inclusion, and equity